pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     - [Get Started with Data Service](/tidb-cloud/data-service-get-started.md)
     - [Get Started with Chat2Query API](/tidb-cloud/use-chat2query-api.md)

-- Support decreasing the size of TiDB, TiKV, and TiFlash nodes to scale in a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) cluster that is hosted on AWS and created after December 31, 2022.
+- Support decreasing the size of TiDB, TiKV, and TiFlash nodes to scale in a [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) cluster that is hosted on AWS and created after December 31, 2022.

     You can decrease the node size [via the TiDB Cloud console](/tidb-cloud/scale-tidb-cluster.md#change-node-size) or [via the TiDB Cloud API (beta)](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/UpdateCluster).

-- Support a new GCP region for the [Data Migration](/tidb-cloud/migrate-from-mysql-using-data-migration.md) feature of [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters: `Tokyo (asia-northeast1)`.
+- Support a new GCP region for the [Data Migration](/tidb-cloud/migrate-from-mysql-using-data-migration.md) feature of [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters: `Tokyo (asia-northeast1)`.

     The feature can help you migrate data from MySQL-compatible databases in Google Cloud Platform (GCP) to your TiDB cluster easily and efficiently.